Q-W-algebras, Zhelobenko operators and a proof of De Concini-Kac-Procesi conjecture: Algebraic group analogues of Slodowy slices

-The subvarieties $\Sigma_s\subset G$ are analogues of the Slodowy slices in algebraic group theory.
+The subvarieties $\Sigma_{{\bf k}, s}\subset G_{\bf k}$ are analogues of the Slodowy slices in algebraic group theory.

-\begin{remark} In the proof of isomorphism (\ref{cross}) we only used commutation relations between one--parameter subgroups of $G$.
-Therefore isomorphisms similar to (\ref{cross}) hold in case when $G$ is replaced with an algebraic group of the same type as $G$ over an algebraically closed field or with a Chevalley group of the same type as $G$ over an arbitrary field. \end{remark}
+\begin{remark} In fact, in the construction of the inverse map to morphism (\ref{cross}) suggested in the proof of the previous proposition we only used relations in $G_{\bf k}$ arising from the corresponding Chevalley group over $\mathbb Z$.
+Therefore isomorphisms similar to (\ref{cross}) hold in the case when $G_{\bf k}$ is replaced with the Chevalley group (or even group scheme) over an arbitrary ring. \end{remark}